Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 ii.
 After placement without clock tree defined the WNS is least due to absence of skew.<br />
 iii.
 After CTS the timing is now more realistic.<br />

+There is a command called repair_design which inserts buffers on nets to repair max slew, max capacitance and max fanout violations and on long wire to reduce delay.
+But it has to be performed before placement where the timing is not accurate.
+Due to this reason we see timing violations post routing.
+We can't do repair_design after routing stage as the new cells cannot be placed or routed. <br />

+This is where the proposed solution of my ECO engine comes.
+It swaps the existing placed and routed cells with its faster variant(L or SL) having same dimension and pin layout.
+Since ECO is performed at the last stage of the design the turnaround time is also less.
+The solution automatic and requires no human intervention apart from running new iteration through make command.
+It aligns with the aim of OpenROAD project.<br />

 If we try to synthesize a high frequency design by allowing faster(standard cell) standard cell, it will consider the pessimistic timing report as we have seen in floorplan and try to over-optimize the design.
 This will cause the design to have very high leakage power. <br />
 To avoid these issues I have developed an ECO engine that checks the timing report from logs and based on that it will swap slow cells on timing critical paths with fast L or SL cells to make them timing clean.
 The usage of the engine on OpenROAD flow is shown in figure below.<br />